arbor-sim/arbor/doc/py_common.rst

     .. attribute:: lif

-        Leaky-integrate and fire neuron.
+        A leaky-integrate and fire neuron.

     .. attribute:: spike_source

-        Cell that generates spikes at a user-supplied sequence of time points.
+        A cell that generates spikes at a user-supplied sequence of time points.

     .. attribute:: benchmark

-        Proxy cell used for benchmarking.
+        A proxy cell used for benchmarking.

 An example of a cell construction of :class:`cell_kind.cable1d` reads as follows: